altunenes/rusty_art/README.md

 3- Open the terminal (also known as command prompt or cmd) on your computer.
 You can simply open it in the folder "rusty_art" by right-clicking on the folder and selecting "Open in Terminal".

-To run the scripts, in the root directory of the project, type the commands in the following styl ((Shader names are the same as rust backend; no need to use extensions))
+To run the files, in the root directory of the project, type the commands in the following style (Shader names are the same as rust backend; no need to use extensions)

     ```bash
         cargo run --release --bin <filename>
     ```

 That's it!
-If you encounter any issues while opening/running scripts, feel free to contact me. 😊
+If you encounter any issues while opening/running files, feel free to contact me. 😊

 ### Saving Frames 📸

-To create high-resolution videos, you can save each frame as a PNG image by holding down the <kbd>spacebar</kbd> while the script is running.
-This will save each frame in a folder called "frames" which will be created automatically in your current directory (Yes for all files, some of them also work with zoom with mouse wheels, but not all).)
+To create high-resolution videos, you can save each frame as a PNG image by holding down the <kbd>spacebar</kbd> while the animations are running.
+This will save each frame in a folder called "frames" which will be created automatically in your current directory (Yes for all files, some of them also work with zoom with mouse wheels, but not all).
 Once you've saved all the frames you want, you can create a video file by copying the images to a folder and running the following command in that folder: